 I earned my Masters of Science in Traditional Oriental Medicine from Pacific College of Oriental Medicine in Chicago with academic honors in 2015.
 This four year intensive program involved over 2600 hours of classroom and practical instruction and over 1000 hours of clinical observation and hands on treatments.
 As a senior intern, I also treated patients at the Chicago Women's Health Center.
 During my tenure in school, I was the winner of the national nuherbs scholarship for 2013.
 After graduation, I spent three months volunteering at an integrative health care clinic in rural Nepal treating up to 28 patients per day with community style acupuncture and Chinese herbs.
 You can read about my adventures in Nepal here.

-Beyond my Master's degree and ongoing clinical experience, I am currently an Assistant to the Academic Deans and a Teaching Assistant to Dr Sha in the Advanced Needle Techniques course at Pacific College of Oriental Medicine.
+Beyond my Master's degree and ongoing clinical experience, I am currently an Assistant to the Academic Deans and instructor at Pacific College of Oriental Medicine.
 I have also completed the following courses and seminars: Dr. Richard Tan Balance Method; Acupuncture Without Borders: Community Trauma Training.

 In addition to being a licensed acupuncturist, I am a Certified Wellness Coach and an NCCA accredited ACTION Certified Personal Trainer.
 I am also trained in Cognitive Behavioral Therapy for Insomnia.